-A. Disclosing, using, or benefitting from customer information, including the name, address, telephone number, email address, social security number, other identifying information, or any data that enables access to a customer's account (including a credit card, bank account, or other financial account), of any person which any Defendant named in the Complaint obtained prior to entry of this Order.

-B. Failing to dispose of such customer information in all forms in his possession, custody, or control within thirty (30) days after entry of this Order.
-Disposal shall be by means that protect against unauthorized access to the customer information, such as by burning, pulverizing, or shredding any papers, and by erasing or destroying any electronic media, to ensure that the customer information cannot practicably be read or reconstructed.
+- A. Tailing to provide sufficient customer information to enable the Plaintiffs to efficiently administer consumer redress.
+If a representative of the Plaintiffs request in writing any information related to redress.
+Defendant Donohue must provide it, in the form prescribed by the Plaintiffs, within 14 days: - B. Disclosing, using, or benefitting from customer information, including the name, address, telephone number, email address, social security number, other identifying information, or any data that enables access to a customer's account (including a credit card, bank account, or other financial account), that Defendant Donohue obtained prior to entry of this Order in connection with the sale of any tech support products or services; and - C. Failing to destroy such customer information in all forms in their possession, custody, or control within 30 days after either (1) entry of a stipulated final order against the last remaining defendants or (2) receipt of written direction to do so from a representative of the Plaintiffs.

-Provided, however, that customer information need not be disposed of, and may be disclosed, to the extent requested by a government agency or required by a law, regulation, or court order.
+Provided, however, that customer information need not be disposed of, and may be disclosed, to the extent requested by a government agency or required by law, regulation, or court order.